mab253/cpp_fall23/final.md

 5. Calculate the farthest distance between two 2D points in the dataset
 6. Calculate the farthest distance between two 3D points in the dataset
 7. Write at least 6 functions outside of `main` to accomplish these tasks
+8. You may need to research some new methods in order to solve these problems - make sure to [cite your sources!](https://github.com/mab253/cpp_fall23/blob/main/citations.md)

 ## Your Own Design